Lime mortar was developed by ancient Egyptians and used extensively in building the Roman Empire, it is steeped in rich history.

 Hydraulic Lime Mortar (Water Lime, Hydraulic)

 Made with Natural Hydraulic Lime (NHL).
 A good balance of strength and flexibility, available in a range of strengths to suit different applications.
-It sets in damp conditions and quickly reaches a strength preventing frost damage.
+It is able to set in damp conditions and quickly reaches a strength preventing frost damage.
 At the same time, it remains softer and sympathetic to the masonry when fully cured.
 The material is available in powdered form, it feels similar to a modern cement mortar to mix and use, it is also the most forgiving of the inexperienced.

 Non-Hydraulic Lime Mortar (Air Lime, Non-Hydraulic)